 Year 4 Team

-In English, Year 4 will begin by looking at fiction through Charlotte’s Web.
-We will use the book as a tool to engage the children and discover the author’s writing style.
+In English this term, year 4 will be studying the texts Noah Barley Runs Away and Gregory Cool.
+We will use these books as a tool to engage the children and discover the author’s writing style.
 We will be discussing the book in great detail and analysing the thoughts and feelings of the different characters.
-This will help us to write diary entries in the role of Wilbur in which we will be carefully drafting and editing our work to make sure it is the best it can be.
-After this, we will use Charlotte’s Web to explore the features of non-fiction texts and we will write our own books about spiders.
+This will help us to write diary entries, letters, leaflets, non-chronological reports and our own stories.
+Gregory Cool will allow us to explore the Island of Tobago and we will be carrying out our own research into this beautiful place and writing fact files.
+We will also be carefully drafting and editing our work to make sure it is the best it can be.

 During the Summer term we will be learning about The Romans.
 We will be learning about life during the Roman times and how different classes lived very different lives.
 We will use world maps to discover to extent of the Roman Empire and the tactics they used during battle to build their empire.
 The children will also learn about the effect the Roam Empire had on Britain and how it helped shape the world will live in today.